marcelo-lara/darkblue-menu/readme.md

 ## Abstract

-Hungry and don't know what for dinner?
+Hungry and don't know what's for dinner?
 What's on the freezer?
 Well, here's the (freezer) Cheff suggestions.

 ### Objectives